orientechnologies/orientdb-docs/SQL-Match.md

 Projections and grouping operations are better expressed with a [`SELECT`](SQL-Query.md) query.
 If you need to filter and do projection or aggregation in the same query, you can use [`SELECT`](SQL-Query.md) and [`MATCH`](SQL-Match.md) in the same statement.

 This is particular important when you expect a result that contains attributes from different connected records (cartesian product).
-FOr instance, to retrieve names, their friends and the date since they became friends:
+For instance, to retrieve names, their friends and the date since they became friends:

 <pre>
 orientdb> <code class="lang-sql userinput">SELECT person.name AS name, friendship.since AS since, friend.name